molinfo-vienna/CDPKit/README.md

 ### Installation
-Currently, CDPKit can be install in three ways: i) using one of the CDPKit binary installers provided for download on the [Releases](https://github.com/molinfo-vienna/CDPKit/releases) page, ii) build CDPKit from source and iii) using the `pip` package manager (installs CDPL Python bindings only).
+Currently, CDPKit can be install in three ways: i) using one of the CDPKit binary installers provided for download on the [Releases](https://github.com/molinfo-vienna/CDPKit/releases) page, ii) installation after building CDPKit from source and iii) using the `pip` package manager (installs CDPL Python bindings only).

 #### Installation from source